 - Step 1: Go to Finder > Applications > Utilities > Terminal.

-- Step 2: Type "sudo nano /etc/fstab" into the Terminal to open the /etc/fstab file for editing nano text editor.
+- Step 2: Type the command line below into the Terminal window and press Return to open the /etc/fstab file for editing nano text editor.

 - Step 3: Enter the following command line, which will enable NTFS write support.
 Be sure to substitute NAME with your disk name without any space.